smikhalevski/doubter/README.md

   protected _apply(input: unknown, options: d.ApplyOptions): d.Result<number> {

-    // 1️⃣ Validate the input and retun issues if it is invalid if (typeof input !== 'string' || isNaN(parseFloat(input))) {
+    // 1️⃣ Validate the input and return issues if it is invalid if (typeof input !== 'string' || isNaN(parseFloat(input))) {
       return [{
         code: 'kaputs',